gitamped/seed/README.md

 The rpc over http server code was pulled from [oto](https://github.com/pacedotdev/oto).

 Refactor Highlights:
 - The server has one http handler.
     - Adds needed `http.Request` data from middleware into the `GenericRequest` struct.
-- All Routes implement the RPCEndpoint func.
+- All Routes handlers defined with the `RPCEndpoint` func.
 - Adds ability to add middleware.
 - Adds ability to set roles per route.